lasat/fqdn-cookbook/README.md

 # fqdn cookbook

 # Description
-blah blah blah fqdns are annoying.
+Include this recipe in your run_list, and it will make sure that your node has a properly configured FQDN.
+It is opinionated, so that your hostname equals your FQDN like Bob intended.
+You can override this behavior by setting the attribute 'fqdn_as_hostname' to false.

 # Requirements
 line cookbook
+hostsfile cookbook

 # Usage
-in a base role, somewhere between selinux and ntp.
+Include the default recipe in a base role or wrapper recipe, somewhere between selinux and ntp.

-# Issues
-run_context and compilation phase.

 # Attributes
 default['fqdn_as_hostname']=true